Which of the following is classified as a trade receivable? | Study Prep in Pearson+

 1

-Understand the concept of trade receivables: Trade receivables are amounts owed to a business by its customers for goods or services provided on credit as part of its normal operations.
+Understand the concept of trade receivables: Trade receivables are amounts owed to a business by its customers for goods sold or services provided on credit.
+These are directly related to the core operations of the business.

-Analyze each option provided in the problem: Determine whether each item fits the definition of trade receivables.
+Analyze the options provided: Tax refunds receivable from the government, advances to employees, and interest receivable on loans are not directly related to the sale of goods or services to customers.
+These are classified under other receivables or assets.

-Option 1: Accounts receivable from customers for goods sold on credit.
-This fits the definition of trade receivables because it represents amounts owed by customers for goods sold as part of the business's normal operations.
+Focus on the correct classification: Accounts receivable from customers for goods sold on credit are directly tied to the business's primary operations and represent trade receivables.

 Watch next